top of page

 “I help [specific person] go from [pain point] to [desired result] by [your method].”

-Want to spend a little more time in this area?
-You should.
-I tell my clients to literally give their customer avatar a name, a job, a salary, a family, a car, a house, and even a favorite breakfast food.
+Investing more time in this area is crucial.
+I encourage my clients to envision their customer avatar completely.
+Give them a name, a job, a salary, a family, even a favorite breakfast food.

 Step 2: Nail Your Message

-Your marketing needs one powerful message—one that speaks directly to your audience’s struggle and grabs their attention.
+Your marketing needs one powerful message that speaks directly to your audience’s struggles and captures their attention.

 “You know how [pain]?
 I help [target audience] get [result] without [thing they hate].”